First Solar (FSLR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Fortunately, First Solar’s ROIC has increased significantly over the last few years.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+This is a great sign when paired with its already strong returns.
+It could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-12. Key Takeaways from First Solar’s Q3 Results
+12. Key Takeaways from First Solar’s Q4 Results

 13. Is Now The Time To Buy First Solar?